|CLAT 2021||Application Form||Eligibility||Books||Syllabus||Sample Papers|

 CLAT 2021 Syllabus

-The official confirmation about the latest CLAT syllabus for 2021 exam is yet to come out at the official website i.e. consortiumofnlus.ac.in.
-However, as per the last year syllabus, candidates can check out the indicative topics for CLAT 2021 UG and PG exams below.
+The official confirmation about the latest CLAT syllabus for 2021 exam is out at the official website i.e. consortiumofnlus.ac.in.
+Candidates can check out the indicative topics for CLAT 2021 UG and PG exams below.

 CLAT 2021 Syllabus (UG)

 CLAT 2021 UG Syllabus is based on five main subjects.
-Based on the last year exam, the following main subjects are included.
+Candidates can check the following main subjects are included in CLAT 2021 UG Syllabus.

 English Language: Candidates are given a 450 words (approx.) passage based on contemporary or historically significant fiction and non-fiction writing and a series of questions will be asked that require the candidate to demonstrate comprehension and language skills.